 I have a tendency to be very, very lazy and too often apathetic.
 I'm not proud of it.

 Grew up reading Italian Disney comics (often in French), and later Diabolik

 .
 Yes, Donald Duck makes a fine superhero

 .
 The Beano and Dandy too.
+Also Lego, insofar as it had settings and stories back then.
 Late to television but got to know Marvel and DC through their animated series.
-Reading novels came embarrassingly late (newspapers, magazines and reference books could be taken in chunks; reading a book from start to finish was daunting).
+Reading novels came embarrassingly late (with newspapers, magazines and reference books I could start anywhere and take a few paragraphs; reading a book from start to finish was daunting).
 The Foundation

 series started that.